lborocs/team-projects-part-2-team-013/README.md

 3. download the GTSRootR1 certificate from the iternet
 4. add the `curl.cainfo="path/to/certificate"` entry to the config under the `[curl]` heading
 5. install composer
-6. install the composer packages: google/cloud-storage
+6. install the composer packages: google/cloud-storage in the api folder
 7. install mariadb and setup an account to access
 8. create the secrets.php
    1. generate 2 encryption keys in a hex representation
    2. insert the database credentials you just created
-9. import the database format (dump.sql on the discord or get the latest backup from gcp) using mariadb < dump.sql with the credentials
+9. import the database format (dump.sql on the discord or get the latest backup from gcp) using 'mariadb < dump.sql' with the credentials
 10. in addition to the web folder php server, run another php server in the api/routes folder
 11. the api will need a copy of the invalidation service running so build and run that (or use an already built executable)
 12. in global-api.js uncomment the const API_BASE and change it to the address of the php server you just started